 - Add the chicken cubes.
 Stir well to coat.
 Sauté the chicken on all sides for 2 minutes.

 - Add the diced tomatoes.
 Keep cooking over medium-high heat, stirring, 3-5 more minutes, until chicken is cooked through.

-- Lower heat to low and stir in the heavy cream to create a silky, creamy sauce.
+- Lower the heat to low and stir in the heavy cream to create a silky, creamy sauce.
 Serve immediately, garnished with parsley.